Hi, thanks for stopping by šš¼

 In short, we need a better story about love.

-And that is why I'm on Substack (why I podcast, sketch, and teach, too) … I'm trying to re-invigorate our thinking around love.
+And that is why I'm on Substack (why I podcast, lead, and teach, too) ⦠I'm trying to re-invigorate thinking around love.
 In doing so, I'm going to leverage the insight I've found in mimetic theory and open and relational theology.

 I hope to help you reason (and give you reasons) to consider love as an uncontrolling, non-violent, non-binary, non-scapegoating energy in relationship with the divine and the world that's meant for flourishing.